mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 ---
 title: 'How to deploy Django based projects?'
-metaDescription: 'Simply deploying Django-based projects using a variety of tools and update process on the server.'
+metaDescription: 'Simply deploying Django-based projects using a variety of tools and update processes on the server.'
 excerpt: "The world is vast.
 Science, too.
 It's interesting to know that programming is also widespread.
 Python, as a programming language, has many orientations.
 Nowadays, for web development with Python, I think Django is a